 For additional stories of founders and donor couples who have embraced the “Giving While Living” approach to philanthropy, see the Content Collection, Giving While Living: Profiles of Donors and Families.

-Considering the Question of Perpetuity
+Considering Payout and the Question of Perpetuity

 Foundation Case Studies